Frank and I are going on 19 years together, and like any long-term relationship, it has had its ups and downs. Yes folks, normal life.

-I was just shy of my 29th birthday when we met, immersed in my teaching career, and, well…dating freely as time and desire permitted.
-I might have had a little bit of “wild and free” going for me as well…just sayin’.
+I was just shy of my 29th birthday when we met, immersed in my teaching career, and dating freely as time and desire permitted.
+I might have had a little bit of “wild and free” going for me as well, just sayin’.

-My cousin Dianne, who is more like a sister to me, called me to tell me that she knew this “really great guy”—a firefighter at that, and a coworker of her husband Chuck who was a Captain on the same fire department—who she thought I might like to meet.
+My cousin Dianne who is more like a sister to me, called me to tell me that she knew this “really great guy”—a firefighter and a coworker of her husband Chuck who was a Captain on the same fire department, who she thought I might like to meet.

 “Tell me about him”, I asked.

 “Well…he likes to dance—like you…he loves Mexico—like you…he is a firefighter (bonus points!!! does he come delivered in uniform?!), he is really nice, easy going, and an overall great guy.”

 Hmmmmm…my interest was piqued.
 But what was she not telling me, I wondered.

 I inquired more, “What does he look like?”
 (Yes, very shallow, but important nonetheless.)

 “Welllll”, she continued, “He has red hair, is in good shape, medium height, and has a mustache.”

 A mustache?!?!
 Now this was the late 90’s and while very much “the thing” and in style in the fire department—then, and now—it was not so much my thing nor a feature in a man that I would normally be attracted to based on looks alone.